Harvard-ATG/canvas_course_info/docs/dev.md

 https://github.com/harvard-dce/canvas_vagrant

 It will make your LTI developing life much easier.

+9b.
+To run the server with local settings, add "--settings=dce_course_info.settings.local"
+    when your run "./manage.py"

 10. Add LTI tool to canvas